Tours of museums and cathedrals

 1. Tours in English may be offered only at certain times and/or on certain days, so it pays to poke around the museum's Website (or call a few days ahead) to find this out.

-You can also choose to book some of the most popular tours ahead of time via a site like our partner Viator.
-Here are some of their sight tours in major Italian destinations:
+You can choose to book tours of some of the more popular sight ahead of time via one of our partners:

 • Rome